-The production variations under the Intel Core line arguably create some degree of confusion among consumers, especially for individuals who are not extensively familiar with computers and related consumer electronics technologies.
+The product variations under the Intel Core line arguably create some degree of confusion among consumers, especially for individuals who are not extensively familiar with computers and related consumer electronics technologies.
 Nonetheless, this guide article briefly discusses the difference between Core i3, Core i5, Core i7, and Core i9 brands, as well as their respective advantages and disadvantages.

-The difference between Core i3, Core i5, Core i7, and Core i9
+The Difference Between Core i3, Core i5, Core i7, and Core i9